 - Conduct science investigations that build physical science and inquiry knowledge and skills

-- Get background information and activities highlighting physical properties and change, chemical change, states of matter, and density
+- Get background information and activities highlighting physical properties and physical change, and explanations featuring molecular model illustrations and animations

 Attend a session